tomsunhc/2023-hw-mini/README.md

 * [MicroPython](./doc/micropython.md)
 * C/C++ via [Pico SDK](./doc/pico-sdk.md)

-We will be reading an analog voltage using the onboard Pico ADC and indicating the measurement using the onboard Pico LED.
+We will be reading an analog voltage using the onboard Pico ADC and indicating the measurement using the onboard Pico LED in a **multithread program** using both CPU cores of the Pico RP2040 dual-core CPU.

 Assignment details released first week of class!